Horse64/hvm.horse64.org/BUILD.md

    repo clone path,** obviously.)

-   If you did something wrong, it should abort fairly early by complaining it can't create `src/hvm_version.h`.
+   If you did something wrong, it should abort fairly early by complaining it can't create `src/hvm_version.h`, or errors like `horserun: command not found` or
+   `horp: command not found`.

 Build a release version